junnaruse99/DS_Web_APP/README.md

 This is part or Coursera guided proyect.

-Since the dataset was so big, here is the link: https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95
+Since the dataset was so large that I couldn't upload it, here is the link: https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95